Vidalee/Neeko-Server/README.md

 ## Server endpoints

-### GET `/admin/spectate/:region/:summonerName`
+### GET `/admin/spectate/:region/:gameName/:tagLine`

-Record the live game of a summoner.
+Record the live game of a riot account.
 The region options are:

 ```
 BR1, EUN1, EUW1, KR, LA1, LA2, NA1, OC1, TR1, RU, JP1 and PBE1
 ```

-The summonerName option is the name of the summoner whose game you want to record.
+The gameName and tagLine options are depends of the target riot account.
+For `Vivi#EUW` the gameName is `Vivi` and the tagLine is `EUW`.

 Additionally, you can specify a secret in `config.server.secret.spectate_secret`, and if `config.server.secret.check_spectate_secret` is enabled, the request will not go through unless you have a `Secret` header which value matches with `config.server.secret.spectate_secret`.

 When recording a game that has already started, you may see a lots of chunks unavailables messages on the console.
-These are not errors, it is just not possible to get the past data of a game, only the data from the moment ou started spectating.
+These are not errors, it is just impossible to get the past data of a game, only the data from the moment you started spectating.

 ### GET `/admin/statistics`